Luas: Accidents and deaths

 In February 2008, a 59-year-old man was struck by a tram at Cookstown Way in Tallaght, sustaining serious head injuries and dying in hospital the following day.
 In May 2009, a worker died at Citywest during the construction of the Luas A1 extension to Saggart.

 In September 2009 a Red Line Luas tram and a double-decker number 16 Dublin Bus collided at the crossing of Abbey Street and O'Connell Street in central Dublin.
 The front section of the tram was derailed in the incident and the driver's cabin was crushed flat against the left hand side of the bus.
 At least 21 people were injured and three were seriously hurt, including the driver of the tram who had to be cut out from the wreckage.

-In October 2011, a 35-year-old Polish man, was struck and killed by a Red Line tram on Steevens Lane near Heuston Station.
+In October 2011, a 35-year-old Polish man, was struck and killed by a Red Line tram on Steeven's Lane near Heuston Station.
 In June 2012, a 32-year-old woman was struck by a Luas tram in Inchicore, after falling onto the tracks at Blackhorse platform as a tram pulled in.
 She was caught between the platform and tram, and suffered severe head and body trauma.
 Emergency services managed to free her from under the tram, and the area was cordoned off for a forensic examination.
 She was rushed to hospital, and died of her injuries on 6 July 2012.
 As of 2019, she is the only Luas passenger (counted as a passenger, as she had intended to travel on the tram) to have died in a collision incident.

 On 7 April 2014, a car collided with a Luas tram at the junction of Jervis Street and Abbey Street, and was caused to fatally strike a 35-year-old pedestrian from Dublin, who was pronounced dead at the scene.
 On 8 July 2017, a woman died after being struck by a city centre-bound Luas tram at St. James Walk, just past the Fatima stop, in Rialto.
 On 14 February 2019 a woman was struck and killed on a Tallaght bound tram between the Cookstown and Tallaght Hospital stops.
 She was pronounced dead at the scene.
 On 11 March 2019 a male pedestrian was struck and killed near the Kingswood stop.
 In December 2019, a male cyclist died in a collision with a tram at Peter's Place.

 In September 2022, a male pedestrian aged in his 50s died after he was struck by a tram between the Cabra and Broombridge stops.